Risang-L/text-classifier-v2/README.md

 ## Improvements over v1

 - Upgraded from Random Forest to **XGBoost**
-- Doubled dataset for training (from 300 → 1000 samples)
+- More dataset for training (from 300 → 1000 samples)
 - More stable predictions and improved feature interpretability

 ---